apecloud/kubeblocks-addons/examples/postgresql/README.md

 and the status of the backup goes from `Running` to `Completed` after a while.
 And the backup data will be pushed to your specified `BackupRepo`.

-Infomation, such as `path`, `timeRange` about the backup will be recoreded into the `Backup` resource.
+Information, such as `path`, `timeRange` about the backup will be recorded into the `Backup` resource.

 Alternatively, you can update the `BackupSchedule` to enable the method `pg-basebackup` to schedule base backup periodically, will be elaborated in the following section.